 Printable Page Cotton News Return to Menu - Page 1 3 4 5 6

-The cotton market is somewhat lower Thursday as the surrounding financial
+The cotton market is somewhat higher today as traders are squaring positions

 Keith Brown